 In terms of timing, you should not be overanxious to settle your claim because you need the money.
 The insurance company knows that people want to settle and may make you a lowball settlement offer to see what you will accept.
 Your Illinois car accident lawyer can advise you as to what is a fair settlement amount.
 Insurance companies are known to take advantage of parties who do not have legal representation since they have superior knowledge when it comes to the value of your claim.

-Personal injury lawyers work on a contingency basis.
+Personal injury lawyers who handle car accidents work on a contingency basis.
 Broadly stated, this means that if you do not get paid, neither do we.
 This means that no money comes out of your pocket.
 If you are not successful in your claim, you will not be facing a bill for our services.
 When you talk to your prospective personal injury lawyer, your initial consultation will be also free.
 At that point, you will learn what the lawyer’s contingency fee is.
 Should you choose to retain the lawyer to represent you, the amount of the contingency fee and any other fee arrangements will be in writing in the representation agreement that both you and your lawyer will sign.
 In other words, everything is spelled out and nothing will be a surprise.

 Unlike other lawyers, an attorney in a personal injury case is not paid on an hourly basis but is compensated as a percentage of your settlement.
 Typically, a lawyer will charge roughly one-third of your financial recovery as their fee.
 Your financial recovery is defined as either your settlement or jury award.
 Many lawyers will charge a slightly higher percentage if your case goes to trial because it is more of an investment of time and effort on their part.
 Your lawyer will not want to spend a great deal of time on a case if they do not think that there is at least a good chance that you will receive money because it means they will be working uncompensated time.